 "I really went back to my roots and found the street where my gran lived and I had spent so much time as a kid.
 On a whim I rang the doorbell and out came Auntie Jean — 94 years old —and Auntie Nora, four doors down, who's 90.
 That was just wonderful."

-Welsh independent company Wildflame Productions has been commissioned to make Wonderful Wales with Michael Ball for Channel 5.
+Welsh independent company Wildflame Productions was commissioned to make Wonderful Wales with Michael Ball for Channel 5.

 Wonderful Wales with Michael Ball episode guide...